The Coming Race: Book Review

 While exploring a deep mineshaft, a traveller accidentally finds his way into a subterranean city inhabited by an ancient civilisation.
 Realising the threat that this advanced race poses to humanity, he tries to escape and warn the world of the danger.

 The Coming Race: Plot Summary

 Warning: My plot summaries contain spoilers.
 The major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 It’s 1871.
 The unnamed narrator, a young American man, and his engineer friend go exploring in some caves they discovered at the bottom of a mine shaft.
-The rope breaks, killing the engineer and trapping the narrator, who is menaced by a giant lizard which kills the engineer.
+The rope breaks, killing the engineer and trapping the narrator, who is menaced by a giant lizard and flees in panic.

 While the narrator is unconscious, the Vril-ya learn to speak English by accessing the narrator’s memories.
 When he wakes again, they spend some time explaining their underground civilisation.
 The narrator learns that millions of Vril-ya live beneath the surface of the earth, where they fled millennia ago to escape a worldwide flood.

 Initially, the Vril-ya’s ancestors faced a difficult existence, but eventually they discovered a source of energy, called ‘Vril’ which they learnt to control through willpower and vril staffs, which they carry at all times.
 With this almost unlimited source of energy, which they used to both heal and destroy, their society became a utopia.

 The Vril-ya explain their society has no real laws, as the individual possession of Vril makes enforcement impossible.
 Instead, they have mutually agreed guidelines and conventions.
 There are no politics and a chief magistrate resolves the few disputes.
 The Vril-ya comprise two sexes.
 The females are bigger and stronger than the men, relationships are consensual and the females take the initiative in romance.